Faster and more accurate computation of the $\mathcal{H}_\infty$ norm via optimization: Introduction

 While the first algorithms \cite{BoyBK89, BoyB90,BruS90} for computing the $\Hinf$ norm date back to nearly 30 years ago, there has been continued interest in improved methods, particularly as the state-of-art methods remain quite expensive with respective to their dimension $n$, meaning that computing the $\Hinf$ norm is generally only possible for rather small-dimensional systems.
 In 1998, \cite{GenVV98} proposed an interpolation refinement to the existing algorithm of \cite{BoyB90,BruS90} to accelerate its rate of convergence.
+In the following year, for the special case of the distance to instability where $B=C=E=I$ and $D=0$, \cite{HeW99} used an inverse iteration to successively obtain increasingly better locally optimal approximations as a way of reducing the number of expensive Hamiltonian eigenvalue decompositions; as we will discuss in Section~\ref{sec:hybrid_opt}, this method shares some similarity with the approach we propose here.
 More recently, in 2011, \cite{BelP11} presented an entirely different approach to computing the $\Hinf$ norm, by finding isolated common zeros of two certain bivariate polynomials.
 While they showed that their method was much faster than an implementation of \cite{BoyB90,BruS90} on two SISO examples (single-input, single-output, that is, $m=p=1$), more comprehensive benchmarking does not appear to have been done yet.
 Shortly thereafter, \cite{BenSV12} extended the now standard algorithm of \cite{BoyB90,BruS90} to descriptor systems.
 There also has been a very recent surge of interest in efficient $\Hinf$ norm approximation methods for large-scale systems.
 These methods fall into two broad categories: those that are applicable for descriptor systems with possibly singular $E$ matrices but require solving linear systems \cite{BenV14,FreSV14,AliBMetal17} and those that don't solve linear systems but require that $E=I$ or that $E$ is at least cheaply inverted \cite{GugGO13,MitO16}.
 Our contribution in this paper is twofold.
 First, we improve upon the exact algorithms of \cite{BoyB90,BruS90,GenVV98} to not only compute the $\Hinf$ norm significantly faster but also obtain its value to machine precision with negligible additional expense (a notable difference compared to these earlier methods).
 This is accomplished by incorporating local optimization techniques within these algorithms, a change that also makes our new approach more amenable to additional acceleration via parallelization.
 Second, that standard local optimization can even be used on its own to efficiently obtain locally optimal approximations to the $\Hinf$ norm of large-scale systems, a simple and direct approach that has surprisingly not yet been considered and is even embarrassingly parallelizable.